BOTOX® Treatment for TMJ Disorders

 Will insurance cover BOTOX TMJ treatment?

-Currently, the use of BOTOX for TMJ disorders is not covered by medical insurance plans.
-However, because TMJ problems are often considered a dental issue, it is conceivable that insurance companies will ultimately cover BOTOX injections as a means of preventing damage to the gums and teeth caused by excessive jaw grinding.
-Although insurers have yet to cover this treatment, it is becoming an increasingly popular treatment alternative.
+The use of BOTOX for TMJ disorders and headaches is usually covered by medical insurance plans.
+However, because TMJ problems are often considered a dental issue, it is conceivable that some dental insurance companies will ultimately cover BOTOX injections as a means of preventing damage to the gums and teeth caused by excessive jaw grinding.
+Although dental insurers have yet to cover this treatment, it is becoming an increasingly popular treatment alternative.